boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/kpi-card.md

 #### Caption color

-You can customize the right value caption color using the provided color pickers.
+From the provided color pickers, you can customize the right value caption color.

 ### Auto Font Size